StunlockStudios/battlerite-docs/source/players/players.rst

 Players
 ======================

 Player objects contain aggregated lifetime information about each Player.
-The player endpoint isn't complete yet, but is available so users can obtain basic player information such as player name.
-Stay tuned, more data will be coming soon!
+The stats object contains several StackableIDs and their values.
+The mappings for these IDs can be found at https://github.com/StunlockStudios/battlerite-assets.

+There are stats for both Arena and Royale.

 Get a Single Player